pierregermain/MyDrupal/d8/hello_world/Readme.md

     ```
 ## Custom Submit Handlers

-#### Usual handler
+#### Typical handler

 Usually once we alter the form and inspect the `$form` array, we can find a `#submit` key, which is an array that has one item.
 This is simply the `submitForm()` method on the form class.
-So, what we can do is either remove this item and add our own function or simply add another item to that array.
+So we can is either remove this item and add our own function or simply add another item to that array.

 ```(php)
 /**